19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Turn.md

 ## Delve Turn

 When [Delving](../Exploration/Delving.md), a turn last 6 minutes and actions have much more lee way.
-By default, these turns are measured in real time by the GM with a timer.